How Woodstock Inn Bed and Breakfast became what it is today!

 Ruby continued her prolific career in design, business and writing.
 With her husband, Ruby opened McKim Studios, a needlework supply and pattern business which eventually turned into the Kimport’s Dolls business and residence.
 Vestiges of the studio and business can still be found in the attic and eaves of Woodstock Inn.
 Ruby also began a column in Better Homes and Gardens on “Adventures in Home Beautifying,” in which she focused on a different room of the house every month.

 In the 1980’s the old McKim Studios became Woodstock Inn and was restructured as a bed and breakfast.
 In a certain way, the spirit of Ruby McKim was honored as each room was taken one by one, outfitted with ensuite bathrooms, and detailed for guests.
 At the same time, some additions were made to the core of the residence.
-Woodstock Inn changed hands a couple of times in the last 26 years since Ruby McKim’s passing, but it is interesting to note that current owner Kim Morgan is an educator and publisher, as Ruby McKim once was, and that along with Innkeeper Mark & Lorrie Look, she is still in the business of beautifying the home.
+Woodstock Inn changed hands a couple of times in the last 26 years since Ruby McKim’s passing, but it is interesting to note that current owner Kim Morgan is an educator and publisher, as Ruby McKim once was.
 So it is with great pleasure that we welcome you to Woodstock Inn, and share the history and warmth that was and is part of the charm